-Analyze a video for inappropriate content using the Mux Robots API.
+Analyze a video for inappropriate content with the Mux Robots API.
+Use this workflow when your platform accepts user-generated video and you must review uploads.

 moderate jobcurl https://api.mux.com/robots/v0/jobs/moderate \